Coast Guard offloads 27,000 pounds of cocaine as it uses "disabling fire" to stop some alleged drug boats

 A U.S. Coast Guard crew seized over 5,000 pounds of cocaine from vessels in the Eastern Pacific Ocean, continuing a trend of major busts from non-lethal operations in the area.

-The crew of the crew of the USCG Cutter Active offloaded over 27,000 pounds of cocaine in San Diego, California on Monday.
+The crew of the USCG Cutter Active offloaded over 27,000 pounds of cocaine in San Diego, California, on Monday.
 The majority of the drugs came from a seizure carried out by the crew of the U.S. Coast Guard Cutter Munro.
 Earlier in December, the crew of the Munro worked with USCG air forces to disable a go-fast vessel that had more than 20,000 pounds of drugs aboard.
 It was the largest single-boat seizure in nearly 20 years.

 The crew of the Active also stopped two go-fast boats in the Eastern Pacific Ocean, according to Cmdr.
 Earl Potter, the vessel's commanding officer.
 Potter said that each go-fast boat had three "suspected narcoterrorists" aboard.
 He did not say what happened to the suspects.